Anabella1109/MeBlog/README.md

 ### By **TUYISENGE Anabella**
 ## Description
-The pitch is a web app where a user can add a one minute pitch and other users can comment on it and upvote or downvote it.These pitches are divided in different categories such as pickup lines ,interview pitches and so on.A user has to create an account and they have to be logged in to post,vote on or comment on a pitch
+MeBlog is a blog where different people can view blog posts about anything.Users that have writer's accounts can post new blog posts while users with user accounts can only comment on said post and subscribe to receive notifications when a new post is posted

 ## BDD